agilebeat/BDSO-docker-serverless/Readme.md

 2. Get in to the project directory using `cd` command
 3. Run

-`docker build . -t BDSO-docker-serverless`
+`docker build . -t bdso-docker-serverless`

 ### Running docker